-The Ministry of Environment’s strategy (2017-2019) has been developed in a time where Jordan is witnessing various interior and exterior changes and challenges, especially the COVID-19 pandemic.
+The Ministry of Environment’s strategy (2020-2022) has been developed in a time where Jordan is witnessing various interior and exterior changes and challenges, especially the COVID-19 pandemic.
 This effort has also been conducted in response to the instructions of His Majesty King Abdullah II bin Al-Hussein in prioritizing the environment and granting it special care to ensure the development of the legislative frameworks; providing specialized skilled personnel and activating partnerships to protect the environment.

 Its mandate is that the Ministry is the competent authority in the protection of the environment in the Kingdom.
 Official and civil entities shall implement the legislations, instructions and decisions issued by the Ministry.

 • The degradation of ecosystems and the increasing desertification due to urbanization at the expense of farmlands, and violating forest lands and reserves.
-Finally, the absence of water resource managing systems.
+Finally, the absence of water resource management systems.

 • The weak level of environmental awareness and environmental education within the local communities and the economic sectors.

-• Rehabilitation of Ecosystems in the Badia 2011-2019, (USD 160,000,000) aims to rehabilitate pastures, water resources and wildlife in the Badia, which was damaged by the Gulf War in 1990/91 because of the overgrazing resulting from the resorting of a large number of refugees with their sheep to the Jordanian desert.
+• Rehabilitation of Ecosystems in the Badia 2011-2020, which aims to rehabilitate pastures, water resources and wildlife in the Badia, which was damaged by the Gulf War in 1990/91 because of the overgrazing resulting from the resorting of a large number of refugees with their sheep to the Jordanian desert.

 Environment and Climate Change

-In September 2015, Jordan submitted its Nationally Determined Contributions (NDCs) to the United Nations Framework Convention on Climate Change (UNFCCC) secretariat.
+In 2016, Jordan submitted its Nationally Determined Contributions (NDCs) to the United Nations Framework Convention on Climate Change (UNFCCC) secretariat.
 The NDC document stipulates a reduction of emissions of 14% by 2030, of which 1.5% are unconditional contributions to the availability of funding at a cost of USD 0.5 billion, while 12.5% are contingent upon the availability of funding totaling USD 5.2 billion.
 To accelerate the implementation of its NDC, the Government of Jordan (GoJ) unveiled its NDC Action Plan in April 2019.